diegovachon/World-map/README.md

 # Montreal Interactive Map

-An interactive map application of Montreal, Quebec built with React, TypeScript, and OpenStreetMap.
+An interactive map application of the entire planet built with React, TypeScript, and OpenStreetMap.

 ## Prerequisites